 There is evidence of the Moors using the fortress before the crew of a Venetian ship took refugee there in the mid-1400s during the plague.

-The sailors built a chapel dedicated to the Saint San Sebastian and and rebuilt the former Moorish watch tower which has given it the current name.
+The sailors built a chapel dedicated to Saint San Sebastian and and rebuilt the former Moorish watch tower which has given it its current name.

 See the beach from Santa Catalina Castle